 This guide represents the steps we're taking to include folks of all races, genders, sexualities, disabilities (apparent and non-apparent), neurodiversities, ages, cultures and nationalities.
-Much, but not all, of this work is being done by two groups within the library: the Inclusion and Social Justice Team and the Accessibility Committee.
+Much, but not all, of this work is being done by three groups within the library: the Inclusion and Social Justice, Accessibility, and Programming Committees.

 We recognize that equity, diversity, inclusion, and belonging are core to the mission of the Caltech Library.